manya2905/OSS/Readme.md

 It is an argument about how the world should work.

 -------------------------------------------------------
-Signed: Raina Poddar | 30 March 2026
+Signed: Manya Raghuwanshi| 30 March 2026
 =======================================================